Are Your Trade Show Giveaways Creating a Brand Disconnect?

 So why did some hit the trashcan while others stayed in the prospects’ hands?

-Your goal should be to have useful promotional items that enhance your brand and will make it back to the office or homes of your clients and prospects--not to the trash can or recycling bin.
+Your goal should be to have useful promotional items that enhance your brand and will make it back to the office or homes of your clients and prospects -- not to the trash can or recycling bin.
+You want virtual event swag and trade show giveaways that get in your prospects/clients everyday lives.
+In other words, this swag will be used.

-If your brand’s items or services aren’t cheap, your trade show giveaways shouldn’t give that impression either.
+If your brand’s items or services aren’t cheap, your trade show giveaways and virtual event swag shouldn’t give that impression either.

 A plastic mobile charger that will barely charge an old iPhone may be budget friendly, but is a brand disconnect if you’re selling six figure priced computer software, are an executive level recruiting firm or a top university’s MBA program.